Free delivery on orders over £100

 Potentially avoid

-Everyone’s skin is different so those who have extra sensitive skin may find they can’t use any of the below.
-For those with mild to moderate sensitivity however, may find the following ingredients don’t cause a reaction at all, especially if you introduce them slowly.
+Everyone’s skin is different, so those who have extra sensitive skin may find they can’t use any of the below.
+For those with mild to moderate sensitivity, however, you may find the following ingredients don’t cause a reaction at all, especially if you introduce them slowly.

 Essential oils